lacra-oloeriu/chessout/README.md

 I shared this project with tournament organizers, and the response was overwhelming.
 Parents and tournament organizers loved it.
 Today, it's used in major tournaments in Belgium, and I plan to expand its reach across Europe after the hackathon.

+## Usage and Technical Documentation

+To uncover the technical documentation, put on your adventure hat and scroll all the way down to the end of this document.
+It's the hidden treasure chest of knowledge, just waiting for your discovery! 🗺️🔍💎

 ## What Is Chessout
 Chessout is a blockchain-powered platform designed for everyone involved in chess tournaments:
 - Parents and supporters receive real-time updates and push notifications.